iatharvuna/iatharvuna/README.md

-# i'm atharv una!
+# i'm atharv !
-### i like to design & build products, systems, and businesses.
+### wannabe a function of acceleration, i like to design & build products, systems, and businesses.
-### wannabe a function of acceleration.